ITrafficConditioner

 OmittedTrafficConditioner compound module

-This module implements the module given interface and can be used as an omitted optional module that removes itself from the module hierarchy during initialize.
+Implements the given module interface and can be used as an omitted optional module that removes itself from the module hierarchy during initialization.

 TokenBucket compound module